AhmedAli7O1/devblog/data/posts/pre-rendering3.md

 ---
-title: 'Two Forms of Pre-rendering'
+title: 'Two Forms of Pre-rendering Two Forms of Pre-rendering Two Fo'
 date: '2020-01-01'
 author: 'ahmedali7o1'
 description: 'When to Use Static Generation v.s.
 Server-side RenderingWhen to Use Static Generation v.s.
 Server-side RenderingWhen to Use Static Generation v.s.
 Server-side RenderingWhen to Use Static Generation v.s.
 Server-side Rendering Use Static Generatissssss'